Everything About Neck and Back Injuries From Accidents

 A friction burn injury occurs when your skin scrapes against a hard object such as asphalt, rubbing off some of your skin.
 Motorcyclists speak of “road rash”, which is a friction burn caused by a motorcycle accident.

 Complications of a burn injury are frequently more dangerous than the burn injury itself.
 That is why complications can turn an ordinary burn injury lawsuit into a wrongful death lawsuit.
-Common burn injury complications include:
+Common burn injury complications suffered by burn victims include:

 Many other complications and side effects can occur as well.